Ericsson/dataplanebook/_sources/intro.rst.txt

 Data plane control is conceptually a part of the data plane, and not the control plane.

-Data plane control may be implemented as a module within the fast path process.
-In case the data plane control interface implementation is complex, hosting it in a separate process might be a better option.

 Complex data plane control interfaces may warrant having the data plane control function implemented as a separate process.
 Such a split reduces the complexity hosted by the fast path process, making